British Rail GT3

-GT3 (Gas Turbine 3) was a prototype mainline gas turbine locomotive built in 1961 by English Electric at its Vulcan Foundry in Newton-le-Willows to investigate the use of its gas turbines in rail traction applications.
+GT3 (Gas Turbine 3) was a one-off experimental prototype mainline gas turbine locomotive built in 1961 by English Electric at its Vulcan Foundry in Newton-le-Willows to investigate the use of its gas turbines in rail traction applications.
 It followed 18000 and 18100 as gas turbines 1 and 2.
 It was designed by English Electric engineer J. O. P. Hughes in a project that started in the early 1950s.
 Externally it resembled a steam tender locomotive, but the tender carried kerosene fuel.
 The designer said the traditional chassis and mechanical transmission avoided complications with (at the time of its conception) relatively untried technologies for bogies and electrical transmission.